 Treatment for Co-Occurring Disorders

-If you have a mental illness and a substance use disorder, you have what’s known as co-occurring disorders or dual diagnoses.
+If you have a substance abuse and behavioral health disorder, you have what’s known as co-occurring disorders or dual diagnoses.
 Research shows that having a mental illness increases the risk for addiction, which means it’s important to treat both disorders at the same time.
-You may need medication or therapy for your mental illness and inpatient or outpatient rehabilitation for your addiction.
+You may need medication or therapy for your mental illness and inpatient or outpatient treatment facility for your addiction.

 One of the reasons it’s so difficult to recover from an addiction without professional help is because the withdrawal period can cause serious physical and psychological symptoms.
 When you stop using alcohol or drugs, you may experience nausea, vomiting, shaking, chills or other symptoms that make it difficult to abstain from substance use.

-Medical detoxification is a safer option, as it involves treatment at a facility staffed by experienced professionals who can help you withdraw from drugs or alcohol in a supervised environment.
-At a medical detox facility, you may receive medications to lessen the severity of your symptoms and make you more comfortable while you complete the withdrawal process.
+Medication assisted treatment is a safer option, as it involves treatment at a rehab facility staffed by experienced professionals who can help you detox from drugs or alcohol in a supervised environment.
+At a drug treatment center, you may receive medications to lessen the severity of your symptoms and make you more comfortable while you complete the withdrawal process.

-Once you complete the initial rehabilitation process, your insurance company may also cover follow-up care to ensure you continue to abstain from alcohol and drugs.
-Follow-up care may include ongoing therapy sessions or continuing care at a treatment facility.
+Once you complete the initial rehab process, your health insurance company may also cover follow-up care to ensure you continue to abstain from alcohol and drugs.
+Follow-up care may include ongoing therapy sessions or continuing care at a treatment provider.
 Continuing care is important because it can help you avoid relapse and learn how to better manage stress without turning to alcohol or drugs.

 Does insurance cover rehab?
 It’s important to note that, traditionally, insurance doesn’t cover the rent at a sober living home.
 There is usually a private pay rental fee that can vary from agency to agency.
 In an outpatient treatment setting, you may be responsible for your rent outside of your treatment in an affiliated facility.

-Regardless of your coverage, the compassionate staff members at Recovery at the Crossroads are standing by to answer your questions and get you started on the road to recovery.
-Contact our NJ rehab today at 888-342-3881 for help overcoming your addiction.
+Regardless of your coverage, the compassionate staff members at Recovery at the Crossroads are standing by to answer your questions and get you or your loved one started on the road to recovery.
+Contact our NJ drug rehab today at 888-342-3881 for help overcoming your addiction.